WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 it as a double click.

 > Testing steps are sometimes ambiguous.
 You could formally lock them down in the step
-> instructions, although it is sometimes more useful and more efficiently to express the
+> instructions, although it is sometimes more useful and more efficient to execute the
 > steps with variation.
 Use the ambiguity to your testing advantage.
 Doing exactly the same
 > thing every time you test is sometimes a symptom of growing numb and blinding yourself
 > to what is happening.